How 16 Iconic Foods Got Their Name

 The Reuben Sandwich

 The classic corned beef (or pastrami) on rye (or pumpernickel) is another example of contested naming rights in the food world.
 The smothered sandwich might be the late-night masterpiece of grocer Reuben Kulakofsky, who threw them together to feed hungry poker players at Omaha’s Blackstone Hotel in 1925.
 Another story says that the namesake was actually the Arnold Reuben, the German owner of the now-shuttered Reuben’s Delicatessen in New York City.
 That story claims Reuben first combined the meat, Swiss cheese, thick sliced bread, sauerkraut, and Russian (Thousand Island) dressing in 1914 to appease a hungry friend of Charlie Chaplin’s, Annette Seelos.
 By the way, Russian dressing doesn’t hail from Russia.
 Instead, it was thought up in New Hampshire.
-Check out 10 foods you might be surprised to learn are American.

 It turns out this brunch menu regular is not named after a person, but a place—a region in northeastern France just below the German border.
 The area was once the German-ruled medieval kingdom of Lothringen.
 It was renamed Lorraine by the French but many residents used to speak a half-German, half-French dialect.
 The word “quiche” was derived from the German word for cake (kuchen).
 The original ingredients list, recipe, and serving recommendations were also more heavily influenced by the German culture there.
 The authentic quiche recipe only contains heavy cream, eggs, and bacon or chopped ham.
 It was more of an egg custard pie baked in a brioche pastry.
 Eventually, it morphed to include French pastry dough and a soft cheese like Emmenthaler or Gruyere.